-Nothing says “winter wonderland” quite like these Perky-Pet® mesh feeders and Perky-Pet® metal cage feeders in the shape of your favorite snowy creatures!
-These charming feeders do more than just add a decorative flair to your yard, they also provide a convenient place for multiple birds to cling and dine on seed.
-Plus, each one is constructed with an all-metal design that will ensure your feeders last through many more winters.
-One even features solar lights to illuminate the bird feeding action during the twilight hours!
+Nothing says “winter wonderland” quite like these Perky-Pet® bird feeder favorites!
+These charming feeders do more than just add a decorative flair to your yard, they also provide a convenient place for multiple birds to cling and dine on seed or suet.
+Made of durable materials and featuring stunning designs, these feeders are sure to be a focal point in your yard for years to come.

-If you’re looking for a winter feeder that also contributes to your holiday color scheme, Perky-Pet® Seed Ball Feeders are for you!
-These feeders come in two festive colors to accentuate your seasonal outdoor décor.
-The ornament-style silhouette will have your outdoor trees looking as great as the one inside!
-Winter birds can cling and feed from anywhere on the diamond-mesh surface, ensuring that a multitude of species can be accommodated.
-Plus, the all-metal construction is durable and weather resistant to allow for years of bird watching enjoyment.
+If you’re looking for a winter feeder that also contributes to your holiday color scheme, Perky-Pet® has a variety of options for you!
+Our fan-favorite Seed Ball Feeders and Gazebo Bird Feeders come in two festive colors to accentuate your seasonal outdoor décor.
+The seed balls’ ornament-style silhouette and gazebos’ decorative design will have your outdoor trees looking as great as the one inside!

 Prepare the Winter Feast

 Certain feeders are good for specific types of birds – the same goes for the types of food you supply.
 To attract the most birds, it is best to offer up a variety of seed types and other food options.
 For example, if you are partial to cardinals, try dried fruit and cracked peanuts with black oil sunflower and safflower seeds.